astronomer/docs/software/runtime-image-architecture.md

 description: Reference documentation for Astro Runtime, a differentiated distribution of Apache Airflow.
 ---

 Astro Runtime is a production ready, data orchestration tool based on Apache Airflow that is distributed as a Docker image and is required by all Astronomer products.
-It is intended to provide organizations with improved functionality, reliability, efficiency, and performance.
+It provides organizations with improved functionality, reliability, efficiency, and performance.

 Astro Runtime includes the following features for Astronomer Software:

 - Timely support for new patch, minor, and major versions of Apache Airflow.
 This includes bug fixes that have not been released by the open source project but are backported to Astro Runtime and available to users earlier.
 - The `astronomer-providers` package.
 This package is an open source collection of Apache Airflow providers and modules maintained by Astronomer.
 It includes deferrable versions of popular operators such as `ExternalTaskSensor`, `DatabricksRunNowOperator`, and `SnowflakeOperator`.
-See [Astronomer Providers documentation](https://astronomer-providers.readthedocs.io/en/stable/index.html)
+See [Astronomer Providers documentation](https://astronomer-providers.readthedocs.io/en/stable/index.html).
 - A custom Airflow UI that includes links to Astronomer resources and exposes the currently running Docker image tag in the footer of all UI pages.

 For more information about the features that are available in Astro Runtime releases, see the [Astro Runtime release notes](https://docs.astronomer.io/astro/runtime-release-notes).